 Cultivation of this garden variety dates back to 5,000 years ago, when roses were grown in eastern Asia.
 The cultivar continued to grow in popularity during the Roman period; it was raised in the Middle East and used as perfume, party décor, and medicine.
 Most of the roses we see today, however, can be traced back to the late 1700s, when they began to trickle into Europe.

 The flowers connection to Valentine's Day harkens back to the 19th century, when Victorians used floral bouquets to deliver a message to love interests.
 This system is called "floriography" and officially solidified the red rose's romantic status, says Kate Greenway, author of The Language of Flowers.

-Have you ever wondered why the rose is such a popular Valentine's Day, roses are popular choices for weddings, anniversaries, and romantic occasions alike; they are even a way of saying "sorry" to a loved one who was wronged.
-The popularity is due in part to the strong symbolism attached, according to rose experts out of University of Illinois Extension.
-Red roses have stood the test of time across cultures, representing ideals of beauty, love, romance, and even politics.
+Beyond Valentine's Day, roses are popular choices for weddings, anniversaries, and other romantic occasions.
+The cultivar is even a way of saying "I'm sorry" to a loved one who was wronged.
+Their popularity is due in part to their strong emotional symbolism, according to rose experts out of University of Illinois Extension.
+Red roses in particular have stood the test of time across cultures, representing ideals of beauty, love, romance, and even politics.

 Yes, this flower is an expression of love all on its own—but its color can convey different messages.
 The color of traditional roses (red!) represents passion.
 Interestingly, the pink rose stands for appreciation and grace, the yellow iteration conveys friendship and happiness, and the white one implies innocence.
 Whatever you're trying to communicate this Valentine's Day, the rose remains an ideal and timeless choice—just choose the shade that best represents how you feel about the recipient.